-The Company's Auditor is invited to attend Annual General Meetings, and is available to answer questions from the members of the Company about the conduct of the audit, and the preparation and content of the Auditor's Report.
+The Company's Auditor is invited to attend Annual General Meetings, and is available to answer questions from the members of the Company about the conduct of the audit, and the preparation and content of the auditor's report.

+The Company will disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
 The Board is not aware of any material exposure to economic, environmental or social sustainability risks to which the Company may be subject.

 At present, having regard to the size of the Company, and the size and composition of the Board, the Board does not consider it necessary for a risk management committee to be established.
 The typical areas of responsibility of a risk management committee are currently addressed and considered by the full Board.
-The Board is entrusted with the identification and management of key risks associated with the business that are vital to creating and delivering long-term shareholder value.
 The Board will make an assessment each year as to whether changes in circumstances justify the establishment of a risk management committee (Recommendation 7.1).

-The Company does not have an internal audit function, primarily due to resource constraints.
-However, it employs processes for evaluating and continually improving the effectiveness of its risk management and internal control processes.
-The Board and Management reviews the Company's risk management an internal control processes after each annual audit, taking into consideration best practice and recommendations by the Company's external auditors (Recommendation 7.3).
+The Company does not have an internal audit function, primarily due to resource constraints, however, it employs processes for evaluating and continually improving the effectiveness of its risk management an internal control processes.
+The Board and Management reviews the Company's risk management an internal control processes after each annual audit, taking into consideration best practice and recommendation by the Company's external auditors (Recommendation 7.3).